-CHAMAH was born over sixty years ago in the darkest days of Communist Russia, when merely being a Jew put one’s life in jeopardy.
+CHAMAH was born over sixty five years ago in the darkest days of Communist Russia, when merely being a Jew put one’s life in jeopardy.

 A small group of courageous young men refused to let the flame of Judaism be extinguished; at peril to their lives, these young activists organized a clandestine group with the aim of strengthening Jewish identity and helping their brethren both physically and spiritually.